imagej/imagej.github.io/pages/Debugging_Exercises.md

 6. In the *Variables* window, look at the value of the Object variable
 7.  'resume' execution until the program completes

-{% include ExpandingBox content="Now that you've walked through the program, do you know *why* we got a `NullPointerException`? | \> Although `makeAThing` does create an new Object, that Object isn't actually returned by the method. " %}
+{% capture includecontent %} Now that you've walked through the program, do you know *why* we got a `NullPointerException`? | \> Although `makeAThing` does create an new Object, that Object isn't actually returned by the method.

+{% endcapture %}

+{% include expanding-box content=includecontent %}

 **Takeaway**